Claude Sonnet vs. Opus: Which Model for Which Task

 The Claude model family grows fast.
-With Sonnet 4.6, Anthropic just released a new model that shifts the existing split (Sonnet for daily work, Opus for demanding tasks) one more time.
+With Sonnet 4.6, Anthropic narrowed the old split (Sonnet for daily work, Opus for demanding tasks): it now handles coding and tool work that used to need Opus.
+Since then the lineup has expanded further: Opus moved to 4.8, and a new tier, Fable 5, launched above Opus on 9 June 2026.
 Time for a status check from practice.

 I work with all three models daily.
-The short version of my experience: the most expensive model is rarely the right one for the job.
-And the newest isn't automatically the best across the board.
+The short version of my experience: the most expensive model is rarely the right choice, and the newest isn't automatically the best across the board.

 The three models at a glance